Umami Pot

 Two cooking methods

-Handling chicken skin
+Preparing chicken skin in advance

 Rendering chicken fat

-This dish is also known for its ability to render chicken fat during the cooking process.
-This is because chicken skin contains a large amount of fat.
-The rendered chicken fat can be used in various dishes, and in Japan, it is commonly used to make authentic ramen, yakimeshi (Japanese fried rice), and stir-fried vegetables.
+The rendered chicken fat can be used in various dishes.
+In Japan, it is commonly used in authentic ramen, fried rice, and stir-fried vegetables.

 chicken fat